SumiSastri/dev-blogs/docs/index.md

 # Tech blogs

-Hi I am Sumi, I am a JavaScript & TypeScript web-developer in tech-for-good.
+Hi I am Sumi, I am a JavaScript & TypeScript web-developer in tech-for-good, currently studing part-time at Westminster University - a conversion MSc, Computer Science (2024-2026).

 From 2009 to 2019, I worked as a tech project delivery manager and product owner for demanding clients like S&P Global Ratings, Private Equity International, the British Standards Institute in London and Middle East Business Intelligence(MEED) in Dubai.
 There were consumer tech projects with Hearst Magazines UK to put the first digital publications on the Apple Newsstand.
 At the other end of the spectrum, were tiny startups in edutech with Third Space Learning a maths tutorial platform, amongst other small to medium size business and charitable organisations that I consulted with.